 After a recommendation from the Advisory Council, the Texas Woman’s Board of Regents unanimously voted in November 2019 to name the institute in honor of Nelson, the first woman in Texas history to chair the Senate Finance Committee, because her long-held vision had come to fruition.
 They also voted to name the exhibit hall the Sue S. Bancroft Women’s Leadership Hall in honor of Bancroft’s tireless dedication and support.

 In February 2020, Mary Anne Alhadeff, an award-winning broadcasting executive with a history of forging strong partnerships among businesses, institutions, foundations and public-service entities, was named executive director and chief officer for the institute.

 The Jane Nelson Institute for Women’s Leadership officially opened its doors in Old Main in November 2021.
 The Sue S. Bancroft Women’s Leadership Hall, an interactive history exhibit that showcases the contributions and leadership legacy of Texas women in politics and public policy with a focus on inspiring the young women leaders of tomorrow, also opened.

 Today, the institute, housed at Texas Woman’s University, is dedicated to preparing more women to take on successful roles in business and public service.
-Its three specialized centers—Center for Student Leadership, Center for Women Entrepreneurs and Center for Women in Politics & Public Policy—ensure women have the education to establish careers as successful C-suite executives, the skills for building entrepreneurial businesses and the framework needed to run for public office.
+Its three specialized centers—Center for Student Leadership, Center for Women Entrepreneurs and Center for Women in Politics & Public Policy (now the Center for Women in Government)—ensure women have the education to establish careers as successful C-suite executives, the skills for building entrepreneurial businesses and the framework needed to run for public office.